carawarner/agnostic-calculator-demo/README.md

 ![Travis](https://travis-ci.com/carawarner/agnostic-calculator-demo.svg?token=aYRBXZ7uA2bt85y6RMqu&branch=master)

-This full-stack app showcases the [Agnostic Calculator](https://github.com/carawarner/pantheon), a Python library that evaluates mathematical expressions wheren numbers are not expected to be base 10.
+This full-stack app showcases the [Agnostic Calculator](https://github.com/carawarner/pantheon), a Python3 library that parses strings representing mathematical expressions.
+It is number-type agnostic: a `Calculator` instance takes a `converter` which allows you to specify numerical types other than regular base 10.
+There is one converter available: `roman`.